junxit/us-congress-bills-113/metadata.md

 - 2013-12-10 — Mr. Miller (FL) moved to suspend the rules and pass the bill, as amended. (consideration: CR H7612)
 - 2013-12-10 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 346 - 1 (Roll no. 630). (text: CR H7612-7613)
 - 2013-12-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 346 - 1 (Roll no. 630).(text: CR H7612-7613)
+- 2013-12-11 — Received in the Senate.
+- 2013-12-20 — Read twice and referred to the Committee on Veterans' Affairs.